2015 Copa Sudamericana finals: Teams

+Venues

 Road to the finals

 Note: In all scores below, the score of the home team is given first.

 Format

 The finals were played on a home-and-away two-legged basis, with the higher-seeded team hosting the second leg.
 If tied on aggregate, the away goals rule would not be used, and 30 minutes of extra time would be played.
 If still tied after extra time, the penalty shoot-out would be used to determine the winner.